-Industry clusters have also served as the basis for the creation of Industry or Sector Partnerships (IPs) - employer/worker consortiums that bring together companies with similar products, markets, and human resource, and workforce development needs.
+Industry clusters have also served as the basis for the creation of Next Generation Industry or Sector Partnerships (IPs) - employer/worker consortiums that bring together companies with similar products, markets, and human resource, and workforce development needs.
 The intent of IPs, through prudent investments, is for Pennsylvania to address the workforce and economic needs of employers, thereby helping these industries grow while creating career opportunities for its workforce and increasing productivity.
 Pennsylvania was among the first states to extend training and career-building efforts beyond individual companies to networks of companies in specific industries.
 IPs foster industry collaboration on incumbent worker training, school-to-career and other workforce pipeline initiatives, career pathways, recruitment and retention, and other human resource challenges.
-These types of collaboration can help strengthen skill alignment, increase entry-level employment opportunities, enhance recruitment and retention of talent, and lead to the creation of more high-paying jobs.
+These types of collaboration can help strengthen skill alignment, increase entry-level employment opportunities, enhance recruitment and retention of more high-paying jobs.
+In recent years, Pennsylvania has expanded its Industry Partnership work through the Next Generation Industry Partnership (Next Gen IP) model.